-- ARV treatment will improve the woman's health and will greatly reduce the tisk of infaction to her baby.
-The treatment will not cure the disease. - The choice of regimen depends on the stage of the disease 🖼 - If she is in early stage of HIV infection, she will need to take medicines during pregnancy. childbirth and only for a short period after delivery to prevent mother-to-child transmission of HIV. infaction (PMTCT).
-Progress of disease will be monitored to determine if she useds additional - → If she has mild-severe HIV disease she will need to continue the treatment even after child/birth. and postpartum period. - She may have some side effects but not all women have them.
-Common side effects like manses. diamonia, headache or fever offen occur in the bujuning but they usually disappear within 2-3 weeks.
-Other side effects like yellow eyes, policy severe abidominal pain, shortness of breath, skin rash, painful feet, legs or hands may appear at any time.
-If these signs persist, she should come to - Give her enough ARV tablets for 2 weeks or till her next ANC visit. - Ask the woman if she has any concerns.
-Discuss any incorrect perceptions.
+- APVirestment will improve the woman's health and will greatly reduce the tisk of infection to bur buty.
+The treatment will not cure the disease. - The choice of regimes depends on the stage of the disease ■ - If she is in early stage of HV infection, she will need to take need times during programsy, childrith and only for a short period after distingly to prevent mother-to-child transmission of HV infection (PMTCT).
+Progress of disease will be monitored to determine if she needs additional treatment. - If she has mild-severe HIV disease she will need to continue the treatment even after childbirth and postpartum period. - Shermay have some side effects but not all women have them.
+Common side effects the cueses, diametria, headacher or lever often occur in the beginning but they usually disappear within 2-3 weeds.
+Other side effects the police view, policy sower ablication all path, shortness of breath, side race, pathful field, logs or hands may appear at any time.
+If these signs prestst, she should come to the other. - Give her enough ARV tablets for 2 weeks or till her next ANC visit. - Ask the woman if she has any concerns.
+Discuss any incorract perceptions.